bepreplu/spatiotemporal_framework/snakebite/readme.txt

 modelScenario.R - Uses the developed model to make projections on a per climate scenario basis.

 results.Rmd - Examine the projections and present them in a number of ways.
 Primarily as risk maps.

+Additional files:
+helpers.R - code that is shared between the above scripts